Biochemistry and Chemical Biology

 Core courses in the BCB major are offered every year.
 These include classes in organic chemistry, biochemistry (I & II), chemical biology (I & II), analytical chemistry, biophysical chemistry, cell biology, biological sciences, genetics, drug design and development.
 There are more than 40 elective courses in engineering, computer science, chemistry, biological sciences and neuroscience associated with the major which are offered on a regular rotating basis.

 Students with strong interest in basic research, including those who wish to pursue graduate studies leading to the Ph.D. or the combined M.D./Ph.D. degrees at prestigious institutions, may enter the Honors program.
 The Honors program provides a strong independent research experience as well as critical thinking and scientific writing skills.
 Students with a 3.4 GPA in courses that count toward the major qualify.
-A minimum of six hours must be completed in Independent Research (BCB 3201) and a written Honors Thesis must be defended through oral presentation.
+A minimum of 8 credit hours must be completed in Independent Research (BCB 3201, 4999) and a written Honors Thesis must be defended through oral presentation.
+SIxty-percent of the class of 2019 is pursuing Honors.
+Current Honors Projects titles are listed below:

 Significant independent research is encouraged for all students, not just Honors students.
-All Biochemistry Track students are required to participate in a minimum of one semester of an independent research with a faculty mentor of their choosing.
-Chemical Biology Track students are required to complete at least one semester of research, either via an independent project of the Advanced Integrated Lab.
+BCB majors are currently conducting research in 12 departments across the College of A&S, College of Engineering and the School of Medicine.
+All Biochemistry Track students are required to participate in a minimum of one semester of independent research with a faculty mentor of their choosing.
+Chemical Biology Track students are required to complete at least one semester of research, either via an independent project or the Advanced Integrated Lab.
+The majority of BCB majors conduct research for at least two semesters.

 Students leaving the BCB program are well positioned for entry into professional graduate study and careers in biomedical research, academia, and industry.
-The BCB major provides an excellent background for careers in medicine and other health-related professions.
+The BCB major provides an excellent background for careers in medicine and other health-related professions, and includes the required STEM courses in the pre-medical curriculum.
+The BCB major is now entering its third year of existence.
+Our first round of majors will graduate in 2019 so there is not yet outcome data.
+However, all expect to pursue graduate or professional studies.

 Department of Chemistry